-Four other important examples of the stress-energy tensor are those for the electromagnetic field (Ex.
+Four other examples of the stress-energy tensor are those for the electromagnetic field (Ex.
 2.28), for a kinetic-theory swarm of relativistic particles (Secs.
 3.4.2 and 3.5.3), for a point particle (Box 24.2) and for a relativistic fluid with viscosity and diffusive heat conduction (Ex.
 24.13).
 However, we shall not do much with any of these during our study of general relativity.

-Exercise 24.12 T2 Derivation: Stress-Energy Tensor for a Point Particle Derive Eq.
-(3) of Box 24.2.
+Exercise 24.12 T2 Derivation: Stress-Energy Tensor for a Point Particle Show that the point-particle stress-energy tensor (4) of Box 24.2 satisfies that Box's Eq.
+(3), as there claimed.